General Education Assessment

 The sampling method used lays the foundation for the generalizability of the results.
 No one part of the University Studies curriculum, nor for that matter no one part of the university experience, is solely responsible for helping students to write well, think critically, or conduct responsible inquiry and analysis.
 These skills are practiced in many courses.
 Therefore, a matrix approach to sampling is taken, so that, over time, work products will be selected from all general education components that are aligned to each UNCW Learning Goal.
 Once courses are selected for sampling, section selection is done to insure a representative mix of course offerings (for example, by in class or distance methods, and by instructor type – tenure-line, lecturer, or part time).

 Prior to the start of each semester, the General Education Assessment Director meets with the selected course instructors to familiarize them with the VALUE rubrics.
 Instructors are asked to review their course content and assignments, and to select one assignment that they believe fits the dimensions of learning goal being assessed and the corresponding rubric.
+Instructors should include the Statement for Students provided by General Education Assessment in the syllabus for their course to be sampled.

-Prior to collection, each student fills out a Student Work Product Cover Sheet, which acknowledges the use of their work for the purpose of general education assessment.
-These cover sheets are removed before scoring to maintain student confidentially.
 During the analysis of the scores, the name and student ID information on the cover sheets is matched with student demographic information in university records for the purpose of analysis based on demographic and preparedness variables. back to top

 Reviewers are recruited from UNCW faculty to include reviewers from a broad spectrum of departments.
 The intent is to give all faculty the opportunity to see the work being done by students in the general education courses and to learn more about the Learning Goals and rubrics.
 It is also important to have a least one faculty member from each of the departments from which student work products are being reviewed (for some content-heavy assignments, scorers are only selected from the discipline). back to top